Xunnamius/project-utils/README.md

 ### semantic-release Plugin

-The semantic-release plugin facilitates task concurrency and cross-dependency version synchronization during the release cycle.
+The semantic-release plugin facilitates Script concurrency and cross-dependency version synchronization during the release cycle.

 First, install the plugin: